AjayTiwari94/Instagram-Sentiment-Analysis/README.md

 ## Author
 Ajay Tiwari
-B.Tech Final Year - Computer Science (Specialization in Artificial Intelligence).
+B.Tech Final Year - Computer Science and Engineering (Artificial Intelligence).
-Passionate about Data Analytics, and Machine Learning.

 ## Licence
 MIT Licence - Feel free to use, modify, and share with attribution.